Table of contents

 How powerful is it?

-The GPU provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
-The GPU is capable of 1Gpixel/s, 1.5Gtexel/s or 24 GFLOPs of general purpose compute and features a bunch of texture filtering and DMA infrastructure.
+All Pi models up to the Raspberry Pi 3 have a GPU that provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
+The GPU is capable of 1Gpixel/s, 1.5Gtexel/s, or 24 GFLOPs of general-purpose compute, and it features a range of texture filtering and DMA infrastructure.
 This means that graphics capabilities are roughly equivalent to the original Xbox's level of performance.
-Overall real-world performance for models A, A+, B, B+, CM, Zero and Zero W is something like a 300MHz Pentium 2, only with much better graphics.
-The Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz: again, it has the much higher-quality graphics that come from using the same GPU as in previous models.
+Overall real-world performance for Pi 1 Model A, A+, B, B+, Pi Zero/Zero W, and CM1 is similar to that of a 300MHz Pentium 2, but with much better graphics.
+The Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz; again, it has the much higher-quality graphics, which come from using the same GPU as previous models.
 The Pi 3 Model B is around twice as fast as the Pi 2 Model B, depending on the benchmarks chosen.

 Can I use my Pi as a desktop replacement?

-Yes and no, it depends!
-For many daily tasks the Pi is quite suitable, however, because internet browsers nowadays require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
+It depends on the model you have!
+For many daily tasks the Pi 3 is quite suitable, but because modern internet browsers require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems like a lot, modern browsers are real memory hogs!

 Can I add extra RAM?

-No. The RAM on the model A, A+, B, B+, and Zero is a Package on Package (POP) on top of the SoC, so it is not removable or swappable.
-The RAM on the Pi 2 and 3 Model B versions is on a separate chip on the bottom of the PCB, but 1GB is the maximum RAM that the SoC used by the Pi 2 and 3 Model B versions can support.
+No. The RAM on the Pi 1 Model A, A+, B, B+, and Pi Zero/Zero W is a Package on Package (POP) on top of the SoC, which means you cannot remove or swap it.
+The RAM on the Pi 2 and 3 Model B versions is on a separate chip on the bottom of the PCB, but 1GB is the maximum RAM that the SoC used by the Pi 2 and 3 Model B can support.
+The Raspberry Pi 4 supports up to 4GB of RAM, but like previous models, it is not upgradeable after purchase.

 Can I connect multiple Pis together to make a faster computer?